multimodal-influencer-empathy/Code_Multimodal-Influencer-empathy/README.md

 ## Empathy and Sales in Influencer Marketing

 ## Overview
-This repository contains the code and data used in the research paper "Empathy and Sales in Influencer Marketing".
+This repository contains the code and data used in the research paper "Empathy Expressions and Sales in Influencer Marketing".

 ## Installation
 Before running the scripts, ensure you have the following dependencies installed: